 Belgium summarised the Report of the Ship Strikes Workshop held in Panama in 2014 (IWC/65/CCRep01).

-The Workshop was attended by scientists from the Wider Caribbean region and representatives from the shipping industry as well as other local and regional organisations.
-The Workshop reviewed progress on the recommendations from the previous IWC Workshop on ship strikes held in Beaulieu in 2011, and reviewed the current global situation, with an emphasis on areas where there are data gaps.
+1Published as: J. Cetacean Res.
+Manage.
+(Suppl.)
+15. [2014].
+2Published as: J. Cetacean Res.
+Manage.
+(Suppl.)
+16. [2015].
+3Published in this volume.
+The Workshop was attended by scientists from the wider Caribbean region and representatives from the shipping industry as well as other local and regional organisations.
+The Workshop reviewed progress on the recommendations from the previous IWC Workshop on ship strikes held in Beaulieu in 20114, and reviewed the current global situation, with an emphasis on areas where there are data gaps.

 Key recommendations were highlighted.
-The workshop considered the highest current priority for the IWC is to emphasise collection and reporting of data to the IWC Global Ship Strikes Database and assist in the development of mitigation measures.
+The Workshop considered the highest current priority for the IWC is to emphasise collection and reporting of data to the IWC Global Ship Strikes Database and assist in the development of mitigation measures.
 A variety of technological approaches were evaluated, but the general Workshop conclusion was that none of the solutions available at the moment are perfect or are applicable worldwide.
 Instead, a combination of complementary tools adapted to the characteristics of the concerned area, coupled with adequate education measures, is the best option to significantly reduce the risk of ship strikes.
 The Workshop agreed that measures that separate whales from vessels (or minimise co-occurrence) in space and time are the most effective, such as developing Traffic Separation Schemes (TSSs) and speed restrictions.
 The Workshop emphasised that the most effective method to ameliorate lethal strikes available at present is for ships to travel at reduced speed.

-With respect to IMO, the Workshop recommended that the IWC builds a long-term working relationship with this body and that IWC representatives should routinely attend relevant sessions of the IMO's Marine Environment Protection Committee, MEPC.
+With respect to the International Maritime Organization (IMO), the Workshop recommended that the IWC builds a long-term working relationship with this body and that IWC representatives should routinely attend relevant sessions of the IMO's Marine Environment Protection Committee, MEPC.
 More particularly, the Workshop recommended the submission of a 'Substantive Document' to MEPC 68 in May 2015.